top of page

 Mosman, NSW

-Another one thats super close to home for me and sports spectacularly ridiculous views.
+Another one that's super close to home for me, and another venue that sports some spectacularly ridiculous views.

-The big selling point for me with Sergeants Mess is the Harbourside Ampitheatre!
-If you have a big guest list AND want the best views then this is the spot!
-Not only can it seat over 100 guests but the view of the harbour behind you makes for an absolutely incredible backdrop too.
+The big selling point for me at Sergeants Mess is the Harbourside Amphitheatre.
+If you have a big guest list and want some of the best harbour views going around, this is the spot.

 I especially love ceremonies here around golden hour.

-The reception venue has everything you need, modern styling, large bar, massive deck for sunset moments and the entire downstairs area is often left for the couple and wedding party with plenty of bridal suites and side rooms to relax in between formalities.
+The reception venue has everything you need: modern styling, a large bar, a massive deck for sunset moments, and an entire downstairs area that's often left for the couple and wedding party, with plenty of bridal suites and side rooms to relax in between formalities.

-Pro tip: Plan your ceremony for just before sunset and then run off to get sunset photos afterwards.
+Pro Tip: Plan your ceremony for just before sunset, then run off for some golden-hour photos afterwards.
 You'll thank me later.

 Sergeants Mess - The Gut with the Blue Bow Tie.JPG